Anita K. Jones

 Anita Katherine Jones (born March 10, 1942) is an American computer scientist and former U.S. government official.
 She was Director, Defense Research and Engineering from 1993 to 1997.

 Jones was elected a member of the National Academy of Engineering (1994) for contributions to the theory and implementation of software systems and for extensive public service.

 Early life

 Jones' father, a petroleum engineer, encouraged her to pursue a career that would make a difference in the world.
 He taught her to play chess, helped her on geometry problems, and on weekends took her and her younger brother fishing for catfish, red snapper, and trout on Galveston Bay.
 Jones' mother, who had trained as a ballerina and danced in several Hollywood films, taught her daughter a love of painting.

 Born in Fort Worth, Texas and raised in Houston, Anita graduated as valedictorian of her high school class in 1960.

 Education

-Jones received an A.B. from Rice University in Mathematics in 1964, a Master of Arts in English Literature from the University of Texas, Austin, in 1968, and a Ph.D. in computer science from Carnegie Mellon University in 1973.
+Jones received an A.B. from Rice University in Mathematics in 1964, a Master of Arts in English Literature from the University of Texas at Austin, in 1968, and a Ph.D. in computer science from Carnegie Mellon University in 1973.
 While at Carnegie Mellon, she met her future husband, William A. Wulf.